withjak/sali/README.md

 (sali/validate {:a 1} [:map [:a number?}]])

 ; options can be passed for each key in the map
-; keys :a :b :c are required
+; keys :a :b :c are required, :d is optional (sali/validate
-(sali/validate
     {:a 1 :b 2 :c 3 :d 4}
     [:map